Katherine W. Roche, Ph.D.

 On the recommendation of Principal Investigators, the NINDS intramural program directly funds postdoctoral training through several different mechanisms.
 For postdoctoral fellows in the initial stages of training (less than 5 years postgraduate), the Intramural Research Training Award (IRTA) and Visiting Fellow (VF) fellowships are available for U.S. citizens and foreign scientists, respectively.
 More senior postdoctoral fellows that have demonstrated outstanding scholastic and research achievement can be supported as Research Fellows.

 For more information about applying to postdoctoral positions at the NIH, please refer to the OITE website.
-For specific questions, contact the NINDS Intramural Training Director, Dr. Yvette Pittman (email@example.com).
+For specific questions, contact the NINDS Interim Director of Training, Dr. Katherine W. Roche (email@example.com).

 Meet a Program Trainee

 Mentor: Zayd Khaliq, Ph.D.

 Project: Examining the physiology of dopamine neuron axons in integrating local circuit information and modulating neurotransmitter release

 Postdoctoral training provides some of the most focused, directed, and productive research time of one’s scientific career.
 I knew after finishing my doctorate that I wanted to do a postdoc in a scientifically rigorous environment.
 I chose NINDS primarily to work with Dr. Zayd Khaliq, whose research I found exciting and motivating.
 NINDS also offered numerous advantages that interested me, such as an active training and education office with various career and professional development services, many teaching opportunities, and guaranteed funding throughout my intramural research training fellowship.
 I am currently applying to faculty positions this year and hope to soon start the Kramer lab, combining teaching and research to better understand the nervous system.